 By 2024, forecasts predict that there will be around 1.9 billion 5G subscriptions worldwide.
-Developed Asia and North America are expected to embrace the 5G technology faster than the other regions.
-By 2025, around half of the overall telecom industry, is projected to be 5G-enabled in these two regions.
+Developed countries such as Asia and North America are expected to embrace the 5G technology faster than the other regions.
+By 2025, around half of the overall telecom industry is projected to be 5G-enabled in these two regions.
+(Source)

-Network slicing allows multiple virtual networks to be created on top of a shared physical infrastructure, so different types of applications and services will be able to run on shared infrastructure.
-This enables the telecom companies to provide networking on-demand in the same way that we currently access other services on-demand, creating a user experience that’s indistinguishable from a physically separated network.
-Capacity and coverage can be allocated in logical slices to meet the specific demands of each use case, effectively reducing the need for companies to create custom networks for specific tasks or projects, and delivering connectivity in the most efficient way possible.
+Network slicing supports various virtual networks to be constructed on top of an accorded physical infrastructure.
+So, several types of applications and services will be able to run on permitted infrastructure.
+This allows the telcos to provide networking on-demand, creating a customer experience that is identical to a physically distributed network.
+Capacity and coverage can be allocated in logical parts to meet the particular demands of each user, effectively reducing the need for telecoms to create custom networks for specific tasks or projects, and providing connectivity in the most efficient way possible.

 5G is the fifth-generation technology of public wireless networks.
 It is less of evolution from 4G than a giant leap forward.
 4G networks are built with large radio towers that transmit signals over long distances using lower frequency radio waves.
 5G networks will add many more small-cell antennas connected to buildings, streetlights, and other objects.
 These small cells will transmit massive amounts of data over short distances using an ultra-high-frequency spectrum.
 This combination of different network access points, frequencies, and cloud-based network technologies will create the 5G networks of the near future.
 There are three key characteristics of 5G network business opportunities:

 Lower latency means businesses will stream high-resolution video, audio, and images promptly, without any lag or glitches.
 This means richer communication experiences with both customers and remote workers.
 Innovative businesses looking to use cutting-edge applications like AR, VR, or 3D will do so in a more meaningful way with 5G.
 Contractors and interior designers will walk clients through virtual rooms before building the real thing, enabling easier decision-making and more accurate outcomes.

-Smart cities of the near future are prophesied to have millions of sensors per square kilometer, all connected to the 5G network and enabling IoT devices.
+Smart cities of the near future are forecasted to have millions of sensors per square kilometer; all connected to the 5G network and enabling IoT devices.
 This connectivity will help emergency responders arrive faster by rerouting traffic, and aid governments in managing natural disasters to help save lives and infrastructure.

 Companies with machinery will be able to use IoT with 5G to maximize the efficiency and usage of equipment.
 For instance, a delivery company can use IoT with 5G to pinpoint a truck’s exact location in real-time to alert the recipient and ensure that the most efficient and effective routes are in use at all times.
 While some organizations currently use IoT for asset management, 5G will speed up the process, and provide even more precise data.
-From a warehousing perspective, 5G will allow companies to use smart shelves, which can track when a product is running low and trigger an action, which will keep the supply chain running smoothly and efficiently.
+From a warehousing perspective, 5G will allow companies to use smart shelves that can track when a product is running low and trigger an action that will keep the supply chain running smoothly and efficiently.

 Boost to bandwidth means that massive video files or presentations can be shared in seconds, providing agility for remote workers who may need to download files on the go.
 Likewise, remote workers can seamlessly involve in HD video communications no matter where they are located.

 5G technology impacts business, immensely.
 Telecom services providers will be able to employ 5G in their customer service operations which will make their users happy and help convert potential clients.
 Here are some of the ways 5G will help improve the customer experience:

-With 5G there is a great improvement in call quality issues.
-5G removes the latency issues of 4G that caused customers to experience poor call quality and dropped calls.
+With 5G there is a big improvement in call quality issues.
+5G eliminates the latency issues of 4G that made customers experience poor call quality and call drops.

-5G allows prompt connections and real-time sharing of information to solve customers’ problems while on the move.
-It also can connect with more devices at a time which will result in better user experience.
+5G allows immediate connections and real-time sharing of data to solve customers’ problems while on the move.
+It also connects with more devices at a time which will result in a better customer experience.

-Today’s leading players are already focused on providing customized, connected customer experiences.
-5G will enable fast data.
-Data that is collected, retrieved and operationalized at speeds and volumes that we can’t imagine today.
-AI tools that learn from this data will get considerably smarter as a result.
+Today’s telecom giants are already concentrated on providing customized, connected customer experiences.
+5G will allow fast data.
+Data that is accumulated recovered and operationalized at speeds and volumes that we can’t think of.
+AI tools that learn from this data will get considerably more intelligent as a result.
 In the 5G era, we will see much better connectivity between businesses and customers.
 That is why it is often called the ‘5G economy’.